alextselegidis/plainpad/docs/api.md

 The API honors the REST architecture which means that the client can use various HTTP verbs in order to perform various operations on the available resources.
-For example you should use a GET request for fetching resources, a POST for creating new and PUT for updating existing ones in the database.
-Finally a DELETE request will remove a resource from the system.
+For example, you should use a GET request for fetching resources, a POST for creating new and PUT for updating existing ones in the database.
+Finally, a DELETE request will remove a resource from the system.

-GET requests accept some parameter helpers that enable the sort, search, pagination and minification of the responses information.
+GET requests accept some parameter helpers that enable the sort, search, pagination and minification of the response information.
 Take a look in the following examples:

 ### Search